To provide high quality health care to our diverse community enhanced through teaching, research, charity care and financial responsibility.

 Defining the Primary Service Area

-Mount Sinai is located on and is the only hospital and emergency service provider on the northeastern barrier islands of Miami-Dade County.
-These are 32 manmade islands which form a geographic enclave totaling 10.5 square land miles.
+Mount Sinai is the only hospital and emergency service provider on the barrier islands of Miami-Dade County.
+These are 32 manmade islands, which total 10.5 square land miles.
 The city of Miami Beach is the largest Census Designated Place (CDP) on the Northeastern Barrier islands and is the primary service area.

 Northeastern Barrier Island Municipalities